StevenGolovkine/FDApy/docs/index.rst

 Description
 ===========

-Functional Data Analysis, usually referred as FDA, concerns the field of Statistics that deals with discrete observations of continuous :math:`d`-dimensional functions.

-This package provide modules for the analysis of such data.
-It includes methods for different dimensional data as well as irregularly sampled functional data.
-An implementation of (multivariate) functional principal component analysis is also given.
-Moreover, a simulation toolbox is provided.
-It might be used to simulate different clusters of functional data.
+Functional data analysis (FDA) is a statistical methodology for analyzing data that can be characterized as functions.
+These functions could represent measurements taken over time, space, frequency, probability, etc. The goal of FDA is to extract meaningful information from these functions and to model their behavior.

+The package aims to provide functionalities for creating and manipulating general functional data objects.
+It thus supports the analysis of various types of functional data, whether densely or irregularly sampled, multivariate, or multidimensional.
+Functional data can be represented over a grid of points or using a basis of functions. `FDApy` implements dimension reduction techniques and smoothing methods, facilitating the extraction of patterns from complex functional datasets.
+A large simulation toolbox, based on basis decomposition, is provided.
+It allows to configure parameters for simulating different clusters within the data.
+Finally, some visualization tools are also available.

+Check out the `examples <https://fdapy.readthedocs.io/en/latest/auto_examples/index.html>`_ for an overview of the package functionalities.

-Check out the documentation for more complete information on the available features within the package.
+Check out the `API reference <https://fdapy.readthedocs.io/en/latest/modules.html>`_ for an exhaustive list of the available features within the package.

 Installation
 ============